dojo/examples/custom-element-menu/README.md

 # Dojo2 Custom Element Menu Demo

-A implementation of a basic menu widget that demonstrates using widgets as custom elements against standard Dojo 2 widgets.
+Implementation of a basic menu widget that demonstrates using as custom elements against standard Dojo 2 widgets.

 - [Pre-requisites](#pre-requisites)
 - [Usage](#usage)